+Who is eligible to make a nomination?
 Any member of the Clayton State community may make a nomination.

-An eligible nominee can be an individual faculty or staff*, departments, and student organizations**.
+Who is eligible to be nominated?
+An eligible nominee can be an individual faculty or staff*, departments, or student organizations**.

 Any nominee (whether an individual or a group) is eligible for only one $500 award per annual award cycle.
 Nominees may be made in multiple years; however, winners of the President’s “Making Things Better” Awards are excluded from the award for the next two award cycles.

 *Members of the President’s Cabinet are not eligible for nomination.